IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 General consideration about privacy for Internet protocols can be found in
 {{!RFC6973}}.
-This document builds upon {{!RFC6973}} and more specifically attempts to capture the following aspects of the tension between use of IP addresses to prevent abuse, and users' desire to prevent profiling:
+This document builds upon {{!RFC6973}} and more specifically attempts to capture the following aspects of the tension between use of IP addresses to prevent abuse, and some users' desire to prevent overzealous
+personalization:

 * An analysis of the current use cases, attempting to categorize/group such use cases where commonalities exist.